icon

 • It is more convenient than traditional skin exfoliators that require the use of beads of muslin cloths.

 At the end of the day using glycolic acid on your skin is a personal choice.
 If your skin is oily and not sensitive, then you may feel that the benefits outweigh the potential concerns.
 Many feel glycolic acid is a wonder ingredient, although at Nakin we only recommend using natural kind active ingredients.
 We cannot recommend the use of ingredients that cause such sensitivity to skin.
-Instead why not try our Nakin Purifying Face Toner which uses ingredients like seaweed and hyaluronic acid to deeply cleanse and condition skin, but without any issues.
-It is kind to even very sensitive skin.
+Instead, why not try our Exfoliating Radiance Tonic for a deep plant-based exfoliation.
+Or for a second cleanse tone use our Nakin Purifying Face Toner which uses ingredients like seaweed and hyaluronic acid to deeply cleanse and condition skin, but without any issues.
+They are made to be kind to even sensitive skin.

 We wanted to say that at Nakin we are skin care experts, but we are not doctors, so always seek medical advice from a doctor.
 Even among dermatologists though there will be a difference of opinion on the products to use in your skin care regimen.
 Then there is the unique requirements that suit each of our specific skin types.
 The more advice you get the better, as it gives you a more in-depth breadth of knowledge to make informed decisions from.